mk202020212022/tiny-tunnel/README.md

 ## For example

 Reduce data in time of your mobile.
 Install node.js in your phone, for instance [NodeJS Frontend](https://github.com/warren-bank/Android-NodeJS-Frontend).
-Install package.
+Install package ([see](https://stackoverflow.com/a/71144601/13659942)).
 Find a socks proxy address and run it.
 Set firefox to use socks proxy.